ajinkyakhadilkar/EVA-8/Assignment2.5/README.md

 #### Combining the inputs
 Majority of the layers in the network work on the input from MNIST dataset.
 These layers output 10 classes predicting the handwritten numbers.
-Theses classes are contactenated with one random number and fed into a fully connected layer, which outputs the 18 classes of possible sum.
+Theses classes are contactenated with a one-hot encoded random number and fed into a fully connected layer, which outputs the 18 classes of possible sum.

 ------------